SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 • The PSMF Logbook document panel displays a list of PSMF Logbook Entries, or change records, for a given major version of a document

-• If you add a PSMF Logbook placeholder document to a PSMF Binder, when manually or automatically generating a PSMF PDF for the binder, Vault aggregates all steady-state PSMF Logbooks across all of its PSMF Content documents and:
+• If you add a PSMF Logbook placeholder document to a PSMF Binder, when manually or automatically generating an approved PSMF PDF for the binder, or in certain cases when generating a draft PSMF PDF for the binder, Vault aggregates all steady-state PSMF Logbooks across all of its PSMF Content documents and:

-• Creates a PSMF Logbook Excel report document1 and uploads it to your Library, replacing the placeholder PSMF Logbook document in the binder
+• Creates a PSMF Logbook Excel report document1 and uploads it to your Library, replacing or upversioning the placeholder PSMF Logbook document in the binder

 • Uses this PSMF Logbook document to populate a logbook in the generated PDF